aketza-ayo/java8-ocp-study-notes/#3 - Generics and Collections.md

 This method calls equals() on each element of the ArrayList to see if there are any matches.

 ## Using the List Interface
+You use a list when you want an ordered collection that can contain duplicate entries.
+Items can be retrieved and inserted at specific position based  on an int index much like an array.
+List is like the go to data type.
+The main point about lists is that they are odered and allow duplicates.

 ### Comparing List Implementations
+An **ArrayList** is like a resizeable array.
+When elements are added, the ArrayList automatically grows.
+The main benefit is that it can look up any elements at constant time.
+Adding or removing an element is slower than accessing an element.

+:yin_yang: **Big O Notation** This is an order of magnitude and it measures the performance of an algorithm.
+The following are the most common big O notation values:
+- *O(1) - constant time*: It doens't matter how large the collection is, the answer will always take the same time to return.
+- *O(log n) - logarithmic time*: A logarithm is a mathematical function that grows much more slowly that the data size.
+Binary Search runs in logarithmic time.
+-*O(n) - Linear time*: The performance will grow linearly with respect to the size of the collection.
+- *O(n^2) - n square time*: Code that has nested loops where each loop goes through the data takes n square time.

+A **LinkedList** is special because it implements both List and Queue.
+It has all of the methods of List.
+It also has additional methods to facilitate addding or removing from beginning and/or end of list.
+The main benefits are that you can access, add or remove from the beginning and end of the list in constant time.

+A **Stack** is a data structure where you add and remove elements from the top of the stack.
+Stack hasn't been used for ages.
+If you need a stack, use an **ArrayDeque** instead.

 ### Working with List Methods
+The methods in the List interface are for working with indexes.

 ## Using the Set Interface